Doujiamu/Super_Worker/README.md

 ## Report bugs and connections
   You can report bugs or give us advice about the game.
-  You can report bugs derectly in [this][https://github.com/Doujiamu/Super_Worker/issues/1]
+  You can report bugs derectly in [this][https://github.com/Doujiamu/Super_Worker/issues/1] Nothing is perfect and no one is perfect.
+There must be many problems or incorrect space of the programme.
+You are welcome to report the problems you have found to me.
+You can report errors to me in the following three ways:
+  -Reporting bugs directly in tne issue section
+  -
+  -